Joint conference on Equitable, integrative, and value-driven digital health transformation

 Dr. Juan Carlos Rejon-Parrilla

-Senior researcher at the Andalusian Health Technology Assessment department
+Senior researcher at the Andalusian Health Technology Assessment Unit (AETSA)

 Juan Carlos Rejon-Parrilla is a researcher based at the Andalusian Health Technology Assessment department (AETSA), and holds a PhD in health economics (University of Granada, Spain), an MSc in Health Economics, Policy and Law (Erasmus University, Rotterdam, The Netherlands) and a degree in Pharmacy (University of Sevilla, Spain).